"""Prompt helper system prompt builder."""

 ) -> str:

-"""Build the system prompt for the prompt helper interactive agent.
+"""Build the system prompt for the non-interactive prompt-helper agent.

-The returned prompt instructs the agent to act as a product manager helping
+The returned prompt instructs the agent to turn the supplied idea (and/or an

 Parameters